rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

-## What Does Object Oriented Mean?
+## Characteristics of Object-Oriented Languages

-There is no consensus in the programming community about what features a language needs to be considered object oriented.
-Rust is influenced by many different programming paradigms, including OOP; for example, we explored the features that came from functional programming in Chapter 13.
+There is no consensus in the programming community about what features a language must have to be considered object oriented.
+Rust is influenced by many programming paradigms, including OOP; for example, we explored the features that came from functional programming in Chapter 13.
 Arguably, OOP languages share certain common characteristics, namely objects, encapsulation, and inheritance.
-Let’s look at what each of those characteristics mean and whether Rust supports them.
+Let’s look at what each of those characteristics means and whether Rust supports it.

 ### Objects Contain Data and Behavior

-The book *Design Patterns: Elements of Reusable Object-Oriented Software*, colloquially referred to as *The Gang of Four book*, is a catalog of object-oriented design patterns.
+The book *Design Patterns: Elements of Reusable Object-Oriented Software* by Enoch Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley Professional, 1994) colloquially referred to as *The Gang of Four* book, is a catalog of object-oriented design patterns.
 It defines OOP this way:

 > Object-oriented programs are made up of objects.
 An *object* packages both
 > data and the procedures that operate on that data.
 The procedures are